wso2/docs-devant/en/docs/references/faq.md

 ### Q: How do I calculate the infrastructure costs?
 Calculating infrastructure costs depends on the type of workload you want to manage.
 Here are a few examples:

-- **Example 1**: Creating, deploying, and managing a new API or integration within Devant; pay for 1 x integration + infrastructure cost.
+- **Example 1**: Creating, deploying, and managing a new Integration as an API within Devant; pay for 1 x integration + infrastructure cost.
 Each container deployed will be approximately US$57.25 per month on the default configuration provided by Devant.
 Additional resources will be charged based on the type of resource required.
 - **Example 2**: Creating, deploying, and managing a microservice; the same approach as example 1.

 ### Q: What are the integration limitations?